kragen/derctuo/markdown/multimeter-metrology.md

 measuring temperature with a tungsten wire near room temperature, a ±4.2% error is a ±10° error, and it gets larger at higher temperatures.
-Using a standard TL431 ripped out of some scrapped power supply we can cut that error to 19000 ppm or so, but that's still nothing to write home about.
+Using a standard TL431 ripped out of some scrapped power supply we can cut that error to 19000 ppm or so, but that’s still nothing to write home about.
 How the fuck are you supposed to build a fucking voltmeter?
 Or anything that depends on voltage for accuracy?